sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 - validate models before they get persisted to the database
 - perform database operations in an object-oriented fashion

 Active Record is the Model in MVC.
-We require it in our project by adding the `gem activerecord` In other words it is the layer the system responsible for representing business data and logic.
+In other words it is the layer in the system responsible for representing business data and logic.
+We require it in our project by adding the `gem activerecord`

 ***This will all make a lot more sense once we start using it...so, let's go!***